conan-io/conan-io.github.io/_posts/2025-11-24-GameDev-Raylib-Android.markdown

 }
 ```

 This task will automatically run `conan install` for all listed build configurations before building your app.
 The current example only includes `armv8`, but you can add more architectures like `armv7`, `x86`, and `x86_64` as needed.
+In case your Conan client is not in your system PATH, make sure to provide the full path to the `conan` executable in the `conanExecutable` variable.

 ---